microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ## Function breakpoints

-The Node.js debugger supports function breakpoints but their usefulness is limited because:
+The Node.js debugger **doesn't** supports function breakpoints when targeting newer Node 6+ versions.
+For older Node version we do support Function breakpoints, but be aware of the following limitations when using them:

 - Function breakpoints only work for global, non-native functions.
 - Function breakpoints can only be created if the function has been defined (and has been seen by the debugger).